FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 One subtlety: decide whether you’re comparing end-of-quarter MRR or average MRR across the quarter.
 End-of-quarter is simpler and more common, but average-quarter catches situations where a big deal closed on day one of the quarter and makes growth look artificially high at the end.

-Year-Over-Year Growth Formula
+Year-Over-Year Revenue Growth Rate Formula

 YoY Growth = (Revenue_this_year - Revenue_last_year) / Revenue_last_year × 100